FAIRplus/the-fair-cookbook/content/recipes/assessing-fairness/fair-assessment-fairevaluator.md

 1. a collection of FAIR indicators, selected from the list described above.
 2. a globally unique, persistent, resolveable identifier for the resource to be evaluated.
 3. a title for the evaluation.
-Enforce a naming convention to make future searches easiers as these evaluations are saved.
+Enforce a naming convention to make future searches easier as these evaluations are saved.
-4. a person identifier in the form of an ORCID
+4. a person identifier in the form of an ORCID.

 <!-- ![Running the FAIREvaluator - part 1: setting the input](./assets/fair-eval-img4.png) -->